nirmash/redis-schema/README.md

 ```
 Scripts are registered by the module by using the `schema.register_query_lua` command.
 This command takes a script name and lua source code.
 The `redis-schema_lua_debugger` container includes a simple tool to load lua from files.

-To use the tool open a new terminal window and navigate to the `src` folder.
+To use the tool, open a new terminal window and navigate to the `src` folder.
 ```
 docker exec -it redis-schema_lua_debugger_1 bash root@01b73af63926:/# cd src